ThePizza1k/crossbridge-swc-lua/README.md

 Check the Example(s) located at: src/main/actionscript

-You can also see the documentation on LuaState, LuaReference, and LuaEnums for use.
+You can also see the documentation on LuaState, LuaReference, and LuaEnums for use of the library from AS3.

+Documentation relevant for Lua code is in REFERENCE.md

 ## Running the UnitTests